geoip-lite/node-geoip/README.md

 # 🚀 Improved GeoIP Module by [Sefinek](https://sefinek.net)
-This module is an enhanced and updated version of [geoip-lite](https://github.com/geoip-lite/node-geoip), carefully designed to meet the latest programming standards.
+This module is an optimized version of [geoip-lite](https://github.com/geoip-lite/node-geoip) and runs slightly faster.

-All components have been thoroughly updated to ensure optimal performance and functionality.
-The module now runs even faster, thanks to file minification!

-Furthermore, the testing process has been improved with the adoption of the [Jest](https://www.npmjs.com/package/jest) testing library.
+The project has been migrated to the [Jest](https://www.npmjs.com/package/jest) testing library.

-> I am not the primary creator of this!
+> I am not the primary creator of this project!
 All copyright rights belong to the original [authors](AUTHORS).

 ## ⚠️ Important
-Remember to regularly update the Maxmind database.
+Remember to regularly update the MaxMind database.
 You'll need the token for this.

-## 🌠 Version without a Local Database
-This module requires a significant amount of RAM because geolocation data is stored in memory.
-However, you can always opt for the official alternative, the [geoip2-api](https://www.npmjs.com/package/geoip2-api) module, which sends requests to an API server and retrieves information about specific IP addresses directly from there.

-### ✨ Demonstration
+## ✨ API
 You can see this module in action using my [official API](https://api.sefinek.net).
-The API interface is public and can be safely used in your projects without any limits.
-Happy coding!
+The `/api/v2/geoip` endpoint should not be used in production environments.

 - Specific IP: https://api.sefinek.net/api/v2/geoip/109.207.159.255
 - Client's IP: https://api.sefinek.net/api/v2/geoip/me